ivanightingale/maze-runner/README.md

 # maze-runner
 Finds the shortest path using BFS and prints it out.
 The maze file must include two integers specifying the maze's length and width on the first line.
-The file should be passed to cin.
+The file should be passed to standard input.

 Notation: